mighty-gerbils/gerbil-persist/persist.md

 (with a garbage collector and/or declared ownership types) vs manual memory management (with malloc and free).

-In the prevalent paradigms of manual labor, one crucial aspect of software is managed through a lot of expensive and error-prone human labor.
+In the prevalent paradigm of Manual Persistence, one crucial aspect of software is managed through a lot of expensive and error-prone human labor.
 Humans must repetitively reproduce low-level usage patterns everywhere locally,